SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/GetCustomFields.md

 so.topic: reference
 ---

-Get the user-defined + extra fields on a AppointmentEntity as a map.
+Get the user-defined + extra fields on a NSAppointmentEntity as a map.

 **Returns:** Map containing user defined and extra field values by field name.